 You can avoid the traffic going to and from the office, and you can devote the showering/ dressing/ make upping time to actual work — which you can do in your jammies.
 Work hours can be more flexible, too.

 On the other hand, though, working from home can be a recipe for burnout.
-Fortunately, there are ways to guard against that.
+Fortunately, there are ways to avoid burnout.

 Create a space to work